KonstantinSviridov/stuff/clientGen.md

 #####Create a model tree isomorphic to API structure:

+We need `TSModelDecl` classes for representing classis and their members.

 * `TS.TSInterface` is a `TSModelDecl` class which is used to define interfaces or classes (also enums and function interfaces).
 In our example for each `RamlWrapper.Resource` we will create a `TS.TSInterface` successor: `raml2ts1.ResourceMappedInterface`.
 The difference between these two is that with `raml2ts1.ResourceMappedInterface` you are able to retrieve original `RamlWrapper.Resource` which may appear useful on serialization step:

   ```javascript